 - Hair that thins, breaks, or falls out

 - Soft, downy hair covering the body, also known as lanugo

 - Eroded teeth and calluses on the knuckles from induced vomiting

 Suicide risk is elevated in anorexia nervosa, with rates reported as 12 per 100,000 per year.

 How to Approach a Loved One

-There is not a perfect way to approach a loved one that you assume or know is struggling with anorexia.
+There is no perfect way to approach a loved one that you assume or know is struggling with anorexia.
 Since the desire to remain thin is their biggest concern, even over their health, your loved one may not be interested in seeking help, no matter what you say.
-If you notice that a family member or friend has severe dieting habits and dissatisfaction with appearance, low self-esteem, consider talking to him or her about these issues.
+If you notice that a family member or friend has severe dieting habits and dissatisfaction with appearance, or low self-esteem, consider talking to him or her about these issues.
 Urge them to talk to their doctor.
 Even though you may not be able to prevent your loved one from developing anorexia, you can still talk about healthier behavior or treatment options.
-You must reassure your loved ones that they will not be alone and you will support them in getting the help they need.
+You must reassure your loved ones that they will not be alone and that you will support them in getting the help they need.